DissonantVoid/DVs-Behavior-Tree/README.md

 <img src="https://imgur.com/S7TndQs.png" width="300"/>

 ## Debugger
 A powerful and optimized debugger that allows for viewing active behavior trees, their decision making and data (blackboards) in real-time.
-It also allows for overriding the flow to help with debugging.
+It also offsers debugging tools.

 <img src="https://imgur.com/DQsOtrp.png" width="800"/>

-# Example Project
+# Example Projects
 (coming soon)

+If you've made a game that uses this addon, feel free to reach out and I could mention it here.

 # Documentations
 If you are new to behavior trees or wish to refresh your knowledge of how they work [start here](addons/DVs_behavior_tree/docs/start_here.md).\